 - A student with a serious illness, verifiable by a doctor's written statement that the illness prevents the student from attending all classes for the semester.
-The doctor's

-- statement must be on file with the college before a refund can be given. - Serious illness or death of a family member that prevents the student from attending all classes for the semester.
+The doctor's statement must be on file with the college before a refund can be given. - Serious illness or death of an immediate family member that prevents the student from attending all classes for the semester.
+Immediate family members include spouse/partner, father, mother, grandfather, grandmother, child, foster child, grandchild, stepchild, sibling, stepsibling, stepfather, stepmother, or spouse's/partner's father, mother, grandfather, grandmother, or in-laws in any one incident.
 Appropriate documentation must be provided before a refund can be given. - Death of a student.
 Appropriate documentation must be provided before a refund can be given.